Hyperpolarized Carbon-13 Pyruvate Magnetic Resonance Imaging

 Hyperpolarization increases the signal response in magnetic resonance by increasing spin polarisation.
 Hyperpolarization aims to use the fundamental ability of nuclear magnetic resonance spectroscopy to identify chemical environments by chemical shift and characterise their dynamic properties in vivo.

-The most abundant isotope of hydrogen is the proton which has a spin of ½ a nucleus and therefore produces observable NMR signals.
+The most abundant isotope of hydrogen is the proton, which has a spin of ½ a nucleus and therefore produces observable NMR signals.
 Consequently, the carbon-13 isotope of carbon possesses a spin of ½ a nucleus with an associated 1.1% natural abundance.
 To obtain a favourable NMR signal, it would be necessary to enrich the target molecule to increase SNR further isotopically.

-The hyperpolarized carbon-13 atom will be transformed during the in vivo metabolic pathways, and each metabolite would produce a different signal.
+The hyperpolarized carbon-13 atom will be transformed during the in vivo metabolic pathways, and each metabolite will produce a different signal.
 This approach offers great potential in ADME human studies because the hyperpolarized molecules can be used in vivo studies to determine the fate of the drug substance.
 The drug can be administered to the patient at physiological concentrations without harmful effects.

 Conclusion